CORE

 I would expect that the implementation of the rules will identify gaps/errata in the SDTMIG 3.4.
 Is there a planned feedback and development cycle for the ruleset to progress hand-in-hand with the CORE initiative?

-Going forward, the development cycle for the Conformance Rules will become a normal part of the standards development.
+Going forward, the development cycle for the CDISC Open Rules will become a normal part of the development of standards.

-The CDISC Conformance Rules will be metadata that resides in the CDISC Library.
-Will the sponsor-specific rules also reside in the CDISC Library?
+The CDISC Conformance Rules are metadata that reside in the CDISC Library.
+Do sponsor-specific rules also reside in the CDISC Library?

 • The CORE engine will be designed to run conformance rules from the CDISC Library, as well as sponsor-defined rules.
 Sponsor-defined rules will not be maintained in the CDISC Library.